GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/reference/language/statements.rst

     single: true
     single: false

-daScript has a strong boolean type (bool).
+Daslang has a strong boolean type (bool).
 Only expressions with a boolean type can be part of the condition in control statements.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 if/elif/else statement